aclist/kbin-kes/.github/ISSUE_TEMPLATE/mod.md

 ---
-name: Mod request
+name: Add-on request
 about: Suggest an add-on (userscript) to load in the menu
 title: "[MOD] <Your title here>"
-labels: ''
+labels: 'mod'
 assignees: ''

 ---